 There was a time when Los Angeles had the outdoor air quality of a rundown dive bar.
 It looked gross and smelled worse, but the smog generated by cars was also dangerous to breathe.
 The solution was the catalytic converter.
 What does a catalytic converter do, exactly, and what happens when yours fails?

-Looking at a used car?
-See if there’s anything in its history you’d want to know about beforehand with a VIN Lookup – run 50 vehicle searches per month with a Bumper subscription!
+You can also see if there’s anything in a vehicle’s history you’d want to know about with a vehicle history report – run 50 vehicle searches per month with a Bumper subscription!

 What is a catalytic converter?